-When you open the file you will see the first page of an Excel workbook.
+Once you have enabled macros, you will see the first page of an Excel workbook.
 The entire analysis resides in this one workbook file.
 The workbook is a collection of worksheets that have been bound together.
 Each sheet has a specific purpose and you "turn" the page to move from one part of the analysis to another.

 While each sheet has a purpose, they are all also interconnected and share information.
-For example, Basic Income and Commercial Income tell Annual Property Operating Data about total rent income, while Annual Property Operating Data sends data about expense recoveries back to Commercial Income and they both provide data to Cash Flow and Resale Analysis.
+For example, the income worksheets tell Annual Property Operating Data about total rent income, while Annual Property Operating Data sends data about expense recoveries back to Commercial Income and they both provide data to Cash Flow and Resale Analysis.
 The real advantage is that you don't have to worry about keeping any of this straight; the program does it for you.

 Moving from one page to another is very simple.
 Excel uses notebook tabs as a means of guiding you to the various sheets that make up a file.
-A generic Excel workbook has tabs that look like Figure 1-2:
+A generic Excel workbook has tabs that look like Figure 1-7: